-Protests erupt again in Iran after admission of plane strike
+Protests erupt again in Iran after military admits it hit plane

 The commander’s funeral had prompted huge public gatherings, which the authorities described as a show of national unity.
 But the displays of emotion have been swiftly overshadowed and protesters on Saturday tore up pictures of the slain general.

 Public fury at Iran’s authorities had grown as questions about the plane crash mounted.
-Iranians on social media asked why officials were busy fending off criticism from abroad rather than sympathizing with grieving families.
+Iranians on social media asked why officials were busy fending off criticism from abroad rather than sympathising with grieving families.
 Others asked why the plane was allowed to take off at a time of high tension.

 Reporting by Parisa Hafezi in Dubai; Writing by Edmund Blair; Editing by Elaine Hardcastle and Philippa Fletcher